-That's what this event - this kinda crazy thing to do in Arizona is about.
+That's what this event - this kinda crazy thing to do in Arizona - is all about.
 We're always encouraged by Kate to come over and sample the delicacies she makes.
 We were a bit leery the first time we went, but decided to give it a try.
 We looked over everything before choosing the platter.
 Gene even let me try a little of his sample before actually purchasing.
 I thought okay – not bad.

 Kate Offering Sliders and Spaghetti & Meat-Ball Cups

-Another friend, Gene, had deep fried poppers – hot sauce optional!
+Another friend, Gene, had deep fried poppers.
+Hot sauce optional!

 The platters were to be our lunch + dinner.
 Bill tried a couple of items, then started on the chili.
 I started alternating the poppers & other bite sized bits (slowly) with the slider.
 I figured the slider was most like a normal food – and a favorite of mine, a good burger.

 Bill thought the chili was pretty good.
 He ate it all.
 He ate most of his plate.
 But he said, one time – that’s it.
 Not something he’d want to do again.

 Me?
 With each bite, I liked it less and less.
 It may have been mind over matter (I have taught an anatomy course which included reproductive anatomy - that may have contributed!) – but I felt I couldn’t eat more of it.
 I sampled around the plate.
 I did have ketchup on the slider – but I only ate about a quarter of it.
 I probably ate about a fifth of the rest of the plate, and 2 spoons of the chili.